(Extracted from the Corporate Governance Report contained in the Company's 2017/18 Annual Report dated 13 September 2018)

 Shareholders are provided with contact details of the Company, such as telephone hotline, fax number, email address and postal address, in order to enable them to make any queries that they may have with respect to the Company.
 They can also send their enquiries to the Board through these means.
 In addition, shareholders can contact the share registrar of the Company if they have any enquiries about their shareholdings and entitlements to dividend.

 The Company is committed to protecting the privacy right on all personal data collected from shareholders.
 When collecting personal data from the shareholders, the Company will specify in the relevant documents the purpose of collection and the use of personal data etc. Contact details are also provided to the shareholders for accessing and correcting their personal data.

 The AGM allows the Directors to meet and communicate with shareholders.
 The Company ensures that shareholders' views are communicated to the Board.
-The chairman of the AGM proposes separate resolutions for each substantially separate matter to be considered.
+The chairman of the AGM proposes separate resolutions on each substantially separate matter to the shareholders for their consideration and approval.
 Members of the Audit and Risk Management, Remuneration and Nomination Committees and the external auditor also attend the AGM to answer questions from shareholders.
 Simultaneous interpretation is provided to facilitate smooth and direct communication between shareholders and Directors.